 Some people work best with people; others focus on ideas.

 Some people decide things very quickly; others take their time and think things through.

 It is not better to be fast than slow or to be a people-person rather than an idea person.
 The truth is that all four qualities are beneficial.
 And, when it comes to leadership, they are beneficial in different situations.

-These two axes: people-person vs. idea person; and fast decider vs. slow decider, are the basis of a personality typing system called DISC, as illustrated in Table #1.
+These two axes—people-person vs. idea person; and fast decider vs. slow decider—are the basis of a personality typing system called DISC, as illustrated in the table above.
 DISC is an acronym for the four personality types:

 - Dominant: These people decide things fast and focus on ideas.
 As leaders, they are visionary.

 - Influencing: These people decide things fast and focus on people.
 As leaders, they can be peacemakers.